DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-01-26-searching-by-location.md

 ![Standardised guidance boxout.](standardised-guidance-financial-support.png "An example of standardised guidance about financial support.")

 Finally, we currently show a map of the training locations a provider has given, alongside a table which shows a code for each location.
-This map gives an impression of accuracy and certainty, which doesn’t reflect reality, while the list of location codes is only useful if you decide to apply with UCAS.
+This map gives an impression of accuracy and certainty, which does not reflect reality, while the list of location codes is only useful if you decide to apply with UCAS.

 We can remove the map, and only show the list of location codes if you choose to apply with UCAS.